adamcharnock/lightbus/README.md

 What did/do those implementations look like?
 What were their failings?
 Am I bound to repeat them? ([ESB](https://en.wikipedia.org/wiki/Enterprise_service_bus)?)

-**AMQP suitability** - Rabbit MQ, the most popular AMQP broker, does not handle network paritions particularly well.
+**AMQP suitability** - Rabbit MQ, the most popular AMQP broker, does not handle network partitions particularly well.
 Is it a concern?
 Would an alternative such as ActiveMQ be a suitable alternative?
 Are there reasons AMQP protocol wouldn’t be suitable in general?